 FACT #2 – You Can't Hear the Train Coming in Time

-Even though it is illegal to trespass on railroad tracks, thousands of people still think it’s okay as long as they are not damaging anything or leaving a mess.
-If you still want to use those tracks for your next photo shoot, consider this: It is much, much harder than you think to hear a train coming.
+Even though it is illegal to trespass on railroad tracks, thousands of people still think it’s okay as long as they do not damage anything or leave a mess.
+If you still want to use those tracks for your next photoshoot, consider this: It is much, much harder than you think to hear a train coming.